matter-labs/zksync/docs/lending.md

 Lenders can supply their *Ether* account directly by calling the `supply(to)` method of `LendingEther` contract with the value of the desired deposit in *Ether*.
 To supply the account in *ERC-20* tokens, it is necessary to call the `supply(amount, to)` method on the corresponding `LendingErc20` contract.
 Value of *Ether* is specified in the transactions' value option field.
-The *to* field exists so that the user can replenish the account of another user if desired.
+The *to* field exists so that the user can supply to the account of another user if desired.

 When these methods are executed, the internal method `supplyInternal(amount, to)` of `LendingToken` contract, will be called.
 In this case, *ERC-20* tokens will be received on the contract through the `transferIn(amount)` method.